Day 1 Fri Guayaquil

-Arrive Quito.
+Arrive Guayaquil.
 On arrival you will be met and transferred to your hotel.

 You will be transferred to the airport for your flight to Galapagos.
 Please note there is a US$10 immigration fee payable on arrival.